In this article, we’re going to review everything that you need to know as a patient about the light adjustable lens implant.

-How Lens Implants Are Selected
+How To Select Lens Implants

 Everyone gets a lens implant nowadays with modern cataract surgery.
-If you choose not to get a lens implant, most patients would end up having to wear an extremely thick pair of “coke-bottle” or “aphakic spectacles” which you may have seen in old pictures from the pre-1970’s, before lens implants were invented.
+If you choose not to get a lens implant, most patients would end up having to wear an extremely thick pair of “coke-bottle” or “aphakic spectacles” which you may have seen in old pictures from the pre-1970, before lens implants were invented.

 To get your lens implant just right, your surgeon will take a series of measurements on your eye.
-The key variables are the shape of your cornea, length of your eye, and the position that your new lens is expected to be after surgery.
+The key variables are the shape of your cornea, the length of your eye, and the position that your new lens is expected to be after surgery.
 The modern technology used for selecting lens implants continues to improve… but it’s not perfect.